 - Fix any problems picked up at DVSA site reviews

-Both your garage and each of your testers with have their own individual risk rating.
+Both your garage and each of your testers have their own individual risk rating.
 You need to check your ratings and look into whether changes need to be made.
-This needs to be regularly reviewed as ratings can change quickly.
+This needs reviewed regularly as ratings can change quickly.
 Read our previous post here on how Risk Ratings are calculated.
 At a DVSA site review, an examiner will check that all centre details are correct, your premise and equipment meet the rules, look at your management and quality control process, and look at your staff’s test standards.
 Any issues need to be fixed as soon as possible.
-Part of our consultancy is that we will audit your site every 3 months and if/when there is any changes to risk ratings.
-Implementing our system will help you avoid getting any unsatisfactory or improvement needed areas, and if it does happen we will make sure you get back to satisfactory.
+Part of our consultancy is that we will audit your site and assist with any changes to risk ratings.
+Implementing our system will help you avoid getting any unsatisfactory or improvement needed areas.
+If it does happen we will make sure you get back to satisfactory.

 If you have any questions or want any more information surrounding our consultancy services please give as a call 0345 459 0231, or contact us here.